ModelsforManufacturing/Metamodel/README.md

 ![metamodel_semantic](semantic.png)

-- In this preliminary approach, the Semantic Model has been modelled just as common attributes for `DataObject` and `Property` classes in `scope` package.
+- The Semantic Model has been modelled just as common attributes for `DataObject` and `Property` classes in `scope` package.
 - The idea behind this solution is based on having a detailed description of ontology concepts related to the Data model for the future construction of interfaces without doubts about semantics.
-- Attributes are defined in the `SemanticAttributes` abstract class which is inherited by `DataObject` and `Property` classes.
+- Attributes are defined in the `SemanticAttributes` class which are aggregated by `DataObject` and `Property` classes.

-Example of Semantic Model and its relation with the Data Model:
+This is an example of Semantic Model and its relation with the Data Model:

 ![metamodel_semantic_example](semantic_instance_example.png)